reacted-io/reacted-io-doc/channel_drivers/replay/replay_main.md

 execution order is per reactor guaranteed.

-!>NOTE: *Replay Driver* is about delivery messages in the execution order found from the recorded session, it has no !>notion of delays.
-This means that while replaying a session, a `ReActor` might receive a response for something that !>is still being computed.
-This does not violate the causality, because in replayed sessions no output is actually delivered, !>so from the `ReActor` perspective everything is consistent.
-In the Loki-smashing example, this means that while replaying !>a session, Iron Man could receive a reply from Hulk while **Loki `ReActor`** is still performing the smashing loop.
+!>NOTE: *Replay Driver* is about delivery messages in the execution order found from the recorded session, it has no notion of delays.
+This means that while replaying a session, a `ReActor` might receive a response for something that is still being computed.
+This does not violate the causality, because in replayed sessions no output is actually delivered, so from the `ReActor` perspective everything is consistent.
+In the Loki-smashing example, this means that while replaying a session, Iron Man could receive a reply from Hulk while **Loki `ReActor`** is still performing the smashing loop.
-!>Is it a problem?
-Not as long `ReActors` talk to each other using messages, because the total ordering is controlled and !>guaranteed by the recorded session and by the replay driver
+Is it a problem?
+Not as long `ReActors` talk to each other using messages, because the total ordering is controlled and guaranteed by the recorded session and by the replay driver

 ## Naming